7 Easy Ways to Combat Stress

 4. Utilize your PTO

 Everyone needs a break to rest and recharge.
 A weekend in the woods camping, or a half-day at home to catch up on sleep can make a huge difference.
+By taking some time off for yourself, it can help to prevent burnout and further stress.

 5. Practice Positive Thinking